cfmusoles/hyperPraw/README.md

 ## Dependencies

-Written in Python 3.5, requires to have __mpi4py__ package installed
+Written in C++, only required MPI installed

+To build, edit Makefile accordingly and run
+> make